awandahl/doi_policy/README.md

 ### Implementation Guidelines

-- **Researchers**: Are encouraged to use ORCiD iDs consistently in their publications and when submitting outputs to the repository.
+- **Researchers**: Are encouraged to use ORCiD iDs consistently in their publications and when submitting outputs to the repositories.
 - **Repository Administrators**: Ensure that DOIs are assigned correctly and that metadata includes relevant identifiers such as ORCiD iDs.
 - **Institutional Support**: The university will provide support and resources to facilitate the adoption and effective use of persistent identifiers across all research activities.

-By leveraging these persistent identifiers, our institution supports the global effort to make research more accessible, transparent, and impactful.

 ---

 ## Takedown Policy

-Our institution is committed to maintaining the integrity and accessibility of research outputs deposited into our repository.
+KTH is committed to maintaining the integrity and accessibility of research outputs deposited into our repositories.
 However, there may be circumstances where it is necessary to remove or restrict access to certain outputs.
 This policy outlines the procedures for takedown requests.

 ### Grounds for Takedown